AlexWeinreb/osc_larva/README.md

 * descriptors of the smooth curve (amplitude, auc, ...)
 * similarity of smooth curve to thin peak (DTW distance)

-These are used for clustering, along with scVelo.
+These are used for clustering.